BDC Hamburger Icon

 3. Awards boost employee morale.
 Employees enjoy being part of a recognized team, and recognition from an outside source, such as an industry association or a respected publication, will spur even more impact than internal recognition.

 4. Awards attract talent to your business.
 A company’s success depends on its staff.
 Workforce retention can be an ongoing challenge.
-When candidates see that your company is ranked as an excellent place to work or that it received diversity or technology accolades, you’ve made your business even more attractive to potential hires.
+When candidates see your company is ranked as an excellent place to work or that it received diversity or technology accolades, you’ve made your business even more attractive to potential hires.

 FYIDid you know